GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

         cd /examples/main/
         make menuconfig

-1. Set up your WiFi and LED GPIO pin by navigating to the example configuration as shown:
+1. Set up your WiFi and LED GPIO pin by navigating to the example configuration and fill the SSID, PASSWORD, and BLINK GPIO with your information:

     ![Wifi Setup](https://storage.googleapis.com/gcp-community/tutorials/embedded-c-getting-started/wifisetup.gif)

-1. Set up your Google Cloud project information by navigating to component configuration and then to the IoT Core configuration as shown:
+1. Set up your Google Cloud project information by navigating to component configuration -> Google IoT Core Configuration and fill the PROJECT ID, REGISTRY ID, LOCATION, DEVICE ID with your project information:

     ![Cloud Project Setup](https://storage.googleapis.com/gcp-community/tutorials/embedded-c-getting-started/CloudSetup.gif)